yinz87/qc_a_2/README.md

-samll tic tac toe game which is used for QC purpose
+small tic tac toe game which is used for QC purpose